snoyberg/snoyman.com/content/blog/haskell-base-proposal-2.md

 On the bright side, the significant usage of Discourse for collaboration and reporting on meeting minutes has been a Good Thing.
 I think blog posts like this one and my previous one are a Good Thing for collecting thoughts coherently.

 That said, I realize I'm in the driver's seat on this proposal, and have a skewed view of how the outside world sees things.
 If people have concerns with how this was handled, or ideas for improvement, bring them up.
 I think figuring out how to foster serious discussion of complex technical issues in the Haskell ecosystem is vital to its continued success.
-FIXME: include a link to a separate Discourse thread here?